 - Some of our best-selling titles are: Medical Medium Liver Rescue, by Anthony William; The Universe Has Your Back by Gabrielle Bernstein; Joy’s Simple Food Remedies, by Joy Bauer; High Performance Habits, by Brendon Burchard; Trust, by Iyanla Vanzant; and More Beautiful than Before, by Steve Leder.

 - We are interested in a variety of subjects as long as they have a positive self-help slant to them—no negative concepts that aren’t conducive to helping/healing ourselves or our planet.

 - We are not accepting proposals for poetry or channeled works, quotation books, or children’s books.
 Nor are we accepting proposals for card decks, DVDs, CDs, and the like from agents.
-All genres are accepted for our workshop and membership contests.
+However, all genres, including those mentioned above, are accepted for our workshop and membership contests.

 - Note that we publish mainly nonfiction in the areas of Self-Help, Mind-Body-Spirit, New Thought, Spirituality, Psychology, Health, Business, Finance, and Inspirational Memoirs.
 Subjects include social issues, food and nutrition, education, nature/the environment, alternative health/medicine, money/personal finance, recreation, religion, men’s and women’s health, spiritual growth, and fitness.
 We also publish a limited number of spiritual novels under our Hay House Visions imprint.

 What formats do you publish in, and what else should I know about the submission and publication process?
 Hay House publishes hardcover, trade paperback, and eBook/print-on-demand originals.
 We average 50 titles a year.
 We pay standard royalty and publish an average of 12–18 months after acceptance.
 Simultaneous (agented) submissions okay.
 We generally report in four weeks on queries; six weeks on manuscripts.